intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

 # Deploying LLMs in CloudNative using LangChain

-Welcome to the repository dedicated to deploying a QA chatbot in Kubernetes utilizing open-source tools.
+Welcome to the repository dedicated to deploying a QA chatbot in Kubernetes utilizing open source tools.

-This repository aims to provide a comprehensive, step-by-step guide for implementing a chatbot on Kubernetes using open-source tools.
+This repository aims to provide a comprehensive, STEP-BY-STEP guide for implementing a chatbot on Kubernetes using open source tools.
 This document will walk you through each stage, from container creation to launching a Kubernetes server.

 As we are employing local models, our practical setup will rely on AWS File Server (EFS) and Container Registry (ECR).
 However, you can substitute these with your preferred file server and Kubernetes cluster provider.